 Did you know?

-Please know that there is wrong information circulating on the web about the safety of root canal treatment.
-These safety concerns – regarding potential links between root canal treatment and systemic disease – are based on the “focal infection theory” from 1930s.
+Please know that there is wrong information circulating on the Internet about the safety of root canal treatment.
+These safety concerns – regarding potential links between root canal treatment and systemic disease – are based on the “focal infection theory” from the 1930s.
 Multiple studies have debunked these claims.
 To find out more, click on the following links: Root Canal Safety and Endodontics Fact Sheet.

 Need a root canal treatment in downtown Montreal?

 We’re here to provide that service!
 Come meet our team of dedicated dental professionals at our clinic conveniently located in downtown Montreal at 2045 Stanley Street, Suite 1100 – just a two-minute walk from Peel metro station.